yavuzkoroglu/padkit/README.md

 > [!TIP]
 > If you have all these five things, you can skip to Section **[A2.
 Download PADKIT](#a2-download-padkit)**.

 ### A1i.
-A Terminal-Supporting Platform
+A Terminal

-A terminal environment is a command-line interface (CLI) with which a user interacts.
-A terminal environment comprises a shell and a window.
+A terminal is a command-line interface (CLI) with which a user interacts.
+A terminal environment a shell and a window.
 A terminal window is about aesthetics.
 So, choosing a terminal window is purely a matter of taste.
 On the other hand, shell selection is about functionality and has real consequences for the user.
 A shell is a computer program that exposes OS services to the user or other[^7].
 Having a standard shell allows the average coder to use almost the same features across different OS platforms.

 > [!IMPORTANT]
 > For the average coder, the best shell is the most universal shell.